Temzasse/figmage/README.md

 }
 ```

-### Effects
+##### Effects

+Effects tokens are parsed from the global color variables that you have created in Figma so you don't need to define a node id.

 Effects in Figma include thigns like drop/inner shadows and blurs.
 Only drop shadows are currently supported.

 ```js
 {